kitakkun/back-in-time-plugin/README.md

 Want to play with it?
 Android example is available at `back-in-time-demo` module in this repository.

 > [!IMPORTANT]
-> This project is still a work in in progress, and its API is unstable and may change without any
+> This project is still a work in progress, and its API is unstable and may change without any
 > notice.
 > Also, we are planning make back-in-time-debugger implementation independent from Flipper to
 > support other platforms (iOS, Desktop, JS...).